 Who Should Attend

-Designers or students from all design disciplines who are looking to apply user research methods in their work.
+Designers or creatives who are looking to apply user research methods in their work.
 If you have a current project that you would like to apply this to, please bring along your ideas!

 All levels Welcome

 Ipek Altunmaral is a user researcher currently living and working in London.
 Ipek has worked within industries varying from telecoms, banking, online education, and entertainment and has experience in working as a designer, research and facilitator.
 She graduated from Central Saint Martins (BA Hons in Graphic Design) in 2009 and Goldsmiths University in 2011 before setting up her own user experience practice (http://www.crayonclub.co.uk) in the same year.Besides her commercial work she also runs a side project called Design for Good (http://www.designforgood.org.uk) which explores ways in which design can help contribute by creating and measuring social and environmental change.
 Ipek is interested in using design thinking and collaborative workshop approaches as an enabler for innovation.
 More recently she started writing on social innovation at Designorate as contributing author.